chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_tiered_mount.rst

 ..
 The contents of this file may be included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-To build and mount the storage device on the backend machine, do the following:
+To build and mount the storage device on the backend server, do the following:

 #.
 Create the file system.
 For example, an ``ext4`` type named ``tiered``: